UmakanthOS/Manual_Migration/option1.md

             ```
     - Extract the compressed content to a folder.
         ```
-            tar -zxvf yourfile.tar.gz
+            tar -zxvf moodle.tar.gz
         ```
     -   A backup folder is extracted as storage/ at /home/azureadmin/.
-    -   Storage folder contains Moodle, Moodledata and configuration folders along with database backup file.
+    -   This storage folder contains moodle, moodledata and configuration folders along with database backup file.
 These will be copied to desired locations.
     - Create a backup folder
         ```
             cd /home/azureadmin/